Burling graphs revisited, part II: Structure: Holes in Burling graphs

 \begin{lemma} Let $H$ be a hole in an oriented graph $G$ derived from a Burling tree $T$.
 Let $p$ be the pivot of $H$ and $C$ be the connected component of $G\sm N^-[p]$ that contains $H\sm N^-[p]$.
 Then every vertex of $C$ is a descendant of $p$. \end{lemma}

-\begin{proof} Otherwise $C$ contains a vertex $u$ that is not a descendant of $p$.
+\begin{proof} Suppose for the sake of contradiction, that the statement does not hold.
+So, $C$ contains a vertex $u$ that is not a descendant of $p$.
 Since every vertex of $ H \sm N^-[p]$ is a descendant of $p$, there exists a descendant $v$ of $p$ in $C$.
 Let $P$ be a path from $u$ to $v$ in $C$.
 By Lemma~\ref{lem:pre-fullstarcutsetlemma2}, $P$ contains an in-neighbor of $p$.
 This contradicts the definition of $C$. \end{proof}

 A \emph{dumbbell} is a graph made of path $P=x\dots x'$ (possibly $x=x'$), a hole $H$ that goes through $x$ and a hole $H'$ that goes through $x'$.
 Moreover $V(H) \cap V(P) = \{x\}$, $V(H) \cap V(P') = \{x'\}$, $V(H) \cap V(H') = \{x\} \cap \{x'\}$ and there are no other edges than the edges of the path and the edges of the holes.